celiatorras/CGR_routing/README.md

 _Use in DTN2_

 Contact plan: The use of Unibo-CGR requires that the contact plan be provided as an external file (contact-plan.txt, to be placed in the directory from which the dtnd daemon is launched) at dtnd daemon start-up.
 The syntax is exactly the same as that used in ION, including the possible bidirectional interpretation of single “range” instructions, for the sake of commonality.
-A simple example file is provided for user convenience.
+A simple example file is provided for user convenience in Unibo-CGR/dtn2/aux_files.

 Configuration file: The Unibo-CGR bundle router must be selected in the DTN2 configuration file (usually in /etc/dtn.conf).
-As CGR support only the “ipn” scheme, only bundles with an “ipn” destination will be processed by Unibo-CGR.
-Others will be processed by static routing.
-The generalized use and advertisement of ipn scheme also for DTN2 nodes is therefore recommended (compulsory in space by CCSDS rules).
-It requires the declaration of an “ipn” node and its advertising in TCPCL links.
-The advertising is necessary to let CGR know the ipn identity of the previous hop.
+See Unibo-CGR/dtn2/aux_files/README for more details.

 _DTN2 Limitations_